-In 2024, the County held one on-line and two in-person public engagement sessions regarding a proposed Community Standards Bylaw.
-Turnout was excellent and the results of the engagement process can be viewed on the County's website under the Government menu (coming soon).
-The Community Standards Bylaw is currently being drafted and will be considered by Council in early 2025.
+In 2024, the County held one on-line and two in-person public engagement sessions regarding a Community Standards Bylaw.
+Turnout was excellent and the results of the engagement process can be viewed on the County's website under the Government menu.
+The Community Standards Bylaw was passed by Council May 2025.